JaneliaSciComp/SongExplorer/README.md

 we're going to do so with a different recording so that the classifier learns to be insensitive to experimental conditions.

-First let's get some more data bundled with DeepSong into your home directory:
+First let's get some more data bundled with SongExplorer into your home directory:

     $ mkdir groundtruth-data/round2

-    $ $DEEPSONG_BIN cp /opt/deepsong/data/20161207T102314_ch1.wav \
+    $ $SONGEXPLORER_BIN cp /opt/songexplorer/data/20161207T102314_ch1.wav \
             groundtruth-data/round2

 Use the `Freeze` button to save the classifier's neural network graph structure